veerupandey/abalone_age_classification/README.md

 Reports can be published as github pages.

-Url should start with the username.
-Example:- `https://<username>.github.io/abalone_age_classification/README.html`
+URL should start with the username.
+Example:-

+`https://<username>.github.io/abalone_age_classification/README.html`

 To publish the report, run the command mentioned below.